Did you know that someone’s name is one of the most precious words to them?

 Capitals letters are sometimes also used within names (e.g. AvSuper, MacGregor), in scientific terminology (e.g. E. Coli, Eucalyptus, cyclone Tracy) and where two words have been abbreviated into one (e.g. eBooks, eLearning.)

 There are variations in some of these rules, especially if you travel to another country but using these guidelines will avoid any major errors!
+Or call upon someone to check your writing for you - errors that requires conscious effort for you to find often are quite obvious to others, especially to someone like me who spots such things without trying.

 Edited to add: I came across a fun poster with the basic capital letter uses, which is great for kids and anyone struggling to remember these rules.